 Why refer to government workers as cogs?

-Not only do federal VA employees (cogs) have very specific job descriptions, they can only act within their specific job description.
-The VA is divided into thousands of departments and job descriptions which are all supposed to work with one another like cogs on a wheel and gears in a machine.
+Not only do federal employees have very specific job descriptions, they can only act within their specific job description.
+The VA is divided into hundreds of departments and thousands of jobs which are all supposed to work with one another like cogs on a wheel and gears in a machine.
 The VA is an enormous system of connected parts forming a complex whole.
 There is a hierarchy within each job description and department which forms a hierarchical tree, where the VA Secretary presides at the top.

-Unfortunately, too many government workers are treated like cogs in a machine rather than being treated with dignity.
-People who have limited understanding about the way government works tend to blame the individual cog for failing to deliver on services and wrongly take their frustrations out on the cog or cogs whom they have been interacting with.
-Many times the veteran has been interfacing with very exceptional and highly dedicated employees, but who were unable to help the veteran due to a systems problem.
+Unfortunately, too many government workers are treated like cogs in a machine rather than being treated with respect and dignity.
+People who have limited understanding about the way government works tend to blame the individual (cog) for failing to deliver on services and wrongly takes their frustrations out on the employee whom they have been interacting with.
+Many times the Veteran has been interfacing with very exceptional and highly dedicated employees, but who were unable to help the Veteran due to a systems problem.
 Employees also get frustrated with the bureaucracy because what seems like a simple task can easily become a time-consuming challenge.

-(check back as we expand on these ideas)
+(check back as we expand on these concepts)